-We all remember Prince Harry’s Las Vegas antics last year.
+We all remember Prince Harry’s Las Vegas antics a couple of years ago.
 A reminder that in this age of smartphones, coupled with an overzealous/scandal craving media, there is no hiding place from the public eye.
 His behaviour was rightly dismissed by most as high-jinx antics from a young man about to enter a lengthy period serving in Afghanistan.
 You could argue the saga won him far more fans than it lost him and made his family appear just a little more human.

 Harry’s antics were only newsworthy because he is royal, and a public figure.
 What about those who aren’t?

 We were going to offer you the job….then we saw THIS